MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/3-design-the-pipeline.md

-With a good understanding of the concepts behind CI and CD, let's *plan* our pipeline based on our project's needs.
+With a good understanding of the concepts behind CI and CD, let's plan our pipeline based on our project's needs.

-Contoso wants to have a website published in AKS after a successful tagged push to the main branch.
-This design makes it easier to check the version of each deployment that went to production.
-Along with that rule, the project leads want to test the website in a staging environment at every successful push to the main branch, tagged or not.
+To support a CI pipeline, Contoso wants a website to be published in AKS after a successful tagged push to the main branch. is design makes it easier to check the version of each deployment that went to production.
+Tags are used for routing when you push container images to an image registry.

+The project leads also want to test the website in a staging environment at every successful push to the main branch, whether or not the push is tagged.
 Let's design this pipeline.

 ## Design the pipeline

-To begin designing the pipeline, think about tasks and triggers, and ask the question, "What will trigger this pipeline?"
-In our case, this pipeline is triggered by two different events:
+To begin designing the pipeline, think about tasks and triggers.
+Ask the question, "What will trigger this pipeline?"
+In our case, the pipeline is triggered by two different events:

 - A tagged push to the main branch
 - A non-tagged push to the main branch